Air Canada Flight 646: Rescue

 The CRJ (CL-65) aircraft was not equipped with an emergency locator transmitter, nor was one required.
 This, combined with the snow, fog, and darkness, hampered rescue efforts as the first responders did not arrive until 90 minutes after the incident.
 Passengers and crew also had no means of signalling rescuers to reveal their location.
 They were unable to assist at least six individuals trapped inside the aircraft by the crash, until long after rescuers arrived.
 The flight crew did find pry bars; however they were not capable of doing anything with these which were a combination of tools in a short package.
-There was a long delay of almost 4 hours, in rescuing passenger, due to the fact that the jaws of life and a power saw were needed to extricate the passengers, and these had to be obtained from Camp Gagetown.
+There was a long delay of almost 4 hours, in rescuing passengers, due to the fact that the jaws of life and a power saw were needed to extricate the passengers, and these had to be obtained from Camp Gagetown.
 There was also a delay due to the fact fire services expected the plane to catch fire, and were unable to make a safe entry.
 Eventually ambulance attendants made the first entry.